modernswdev/modernswdev-Team1-Encore/README.md

 - **User Reviews and Ratings**
   Users can mark media as watched, submit their own ratings, and add optional comments.

+-**Rating Source Breakdown**
+  Users can view individual rating sfrom each source (e.g., IMDb, Rotten Tomatoes)

+- **Encore Score**
+  The platform will calculate a single Encore Score based on the ratings from multiple sources, to see if a movie is worth their time or money
 ### User Personas

 1. **The Casual Viewer**